Spbaehr/IoT49/doc/install.md

 Download and install the CP210X USB driver from [https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

+For windows there are two versions: `x64` is for newer 64-Bit CPUs, while `x86` is for 32-Bit computers.
+Pick the right one for your computer.
+Unless it is quite old, that's likely `x64`.
+All Mac's are 64-Bit.

 **Important:** For later steps you will need to know the name of the port of the USB device.
 To find out what it is, connect the ESP32 microcontroller to a free USB port.

 ### OSX/Linux